nginxinc/nginx-ingress-workshops/Rancher/labs/lab8/readme.md

     ![grafana open NIC dashboard](media/lab8_grafana_open_KIC_dashboard.png)

     This should open up the NGINX Plus Grafana Dashboard.
 You can expand the sub-sections or adjust the time range and refresh time as needed.
+There are also sample screenshots in the Plus workshop, Lab 8.

     ![grafana NIC dashboard](media/lab8_grafana_KIC_dashboard.png)

-    If the graphs are blank or do not show much data, try restarting the loadtest tool from the previous lab, you should see some statistics being collected and graphed after a few minutes:
+    If the graphs are blank or do not show much data, try refreshing Chrome many times, or starting loadtest tool from the previous lab, you should see some statistics being collected and graphed after a few minutes:

     ```bash
     docker run --rm williamyeh/wrk -t4 -c200 -d20m -H 'Host: cafe.example.com' --timeout 2s https://10.1.1.100/coffee